couchbaselabs/cbcouchstore/gen_storage_design.md

 The tail-append design means additional seeks are necessary to write the data (excluding file system metadata), which minimizes write amplification in SSDs and disk seeks on HDDs.

 "Write amplification" is the additional low level storage blocks that must be rewritten for any successful write on a SSD.
-Sequential writes/tail will minimize write amplification, random internal writes tend to maximize it.
+Sequential writes/tail append will minimize write amplification, random internal writes tend to maximize it.
 Lowering write amplification increases SSD write performance and operational life.

 <http://en.wikipedia.org/wiki/Write_amplification>